 Some churches plan for members to pray during the morning worship service.
 Others encourage prayer in small groups.
 How can there be more time given for members to pray together?
 Again, I don’t mean one person praying when people are gathered together.
 I mean multiple people praying for one another, the church, shared requests, etc. If your church doesn’t have a prayer meeting, ask why and if there are any plans to consider adding one.

 When you approach your church’s pastor(s), remember to be humble.
-They are not getting everything right (they’re human), but they are your spiritual leaders that will one day give account for your soul (Heb 13:17).
+They are not getting everything right (they’re human).
+But they are your spiritual leaders that will one day give account for your soul (Heb 13:17).
 Also, be patient.
 Most pastors are planning things weeks, months, sometimes years in advance.
 Usually, this gives them time to pray and wisely think about the details and implications of what they’re doing.
-Encourage them by being will to help organize changes.
+Encourage them by being willing to help organize changes.

 In the next post, I hope to layout some more practical details on praying together with God’s people in different context.
 But I want to leave you with this encouraging testimony that echoes my own experience over the years.